 find out more about support with breastfeeding in the North

-If you choose to not breastfeed you will need to bring into
+If you choose to not breastfeed you will need to bring enough

-hospital with you enough pre-packed cartons of a readymade newborn
+pre-packed bottles of a readymade newborn formula into hospital

 In order to reduce the risk of infection to your baby we